Woman using one of the best travel credit cards to purchase her next travel adventure.

 OK, what does this even mean?

-Imagine that you’re in a little grocery store in Paris.
-You’re buying wine, cheese, saucisson, and a baguette for a picnic in front of the Eiffel Tower.
+Imagine that you’re in a little grocery store in Lisbon getting some delicious local wine to go and sip by the water.
 You get to the end of the checkout line and pay with your travel credit card with zero foreign transaction fees.
 So far, so good.
 But then, a question from the machine.
 Do you want to pay in the local currency, which is Euros, or do you want to pay in USD?

 If you select USD, then the conversion rate may be set by the merchant, and it’s often at an unfavorable (read: higher) rate than the one your travel credit card issuer will use.